TRACE: Contrastive learning for multi-trial time-series data in neuroscience: : contrastive learning for multi-trial time-series data in neuroscience

-This approach is inspired by mix-up-based augmentations~\citep{zhang2018mixup}, but generalized to averages of more than one sample and restricted to mixing only trial responses of the same neuron.
-The number $k$ of trials to average over is a hyperparameter, but we found that choosing $k\approx r/2$ leads to a good trade-off between variability of the positive pairs, and similarity to the full mean which we embed at inference time.
-It also leads to the largest number of distinct positive pairs, $\binom{r}{\lfloor r/2\rfloor}$.
+The subsets $S_1$, $S_2$ are dynamically resampled per neuron in each epoch.
+A training batch is made up of the positive pairs of that batch's neurons.
+This approach is inspired by mix-up augmentations~\citep{zhang2018mixup}, but generalized to averages of more than two samples and restricted to mixing only trial responses of the same neuron.
+The number $k$ of trials to average over is a hyperparameter, but in practice we use $k= \lfloor r/2\rfloor$ as it provides a good trade-off between variability of the positive pairs, and similarity to the full mean which we embed at inference time.
+This choice also leads to the largest number of distinct positive pairs, $\binom{r}{\lfloor r/2\rfloor}$.
 The subset means from other neurons in the batch were used as negative pairs.